MAP IT

 Through stunning architecture and four floors containing exhibits and thousands of artifacts, the Smithsonian museum details African American life, history and culture in incredible detail.
 Since the National Mall landmark is one of the city’s most popular attractions, make sure to obtain your tickets to this free museum in advance.
 You can also check out programming for the month of February.

-Attend the Go-Go Museum Honors
+Visit the Go-Go Museum and Cafe

 Pay homage to Dr. Martin Luther King, Jr. with Living the Dream…Singing the Dream